Fire Risk Assessment

 The Fire Sector Confederation and its predecessor the Fire Sector Federation has long been committed to improving the competence of fire risk assessors.
 Through the leadership and partnership of our members, alongside many others across the built environment who share a common commitment to protecting life from fire, we have consistently supported the development of good practice in this vital area.

-In light of these developments, all previous Fire Sector Confederation guidance has been withdrawn and replaced with the information set out on this page.
+In light of recent developments, all previous Fire Sector Confederation guidance has been withdrawn and replaced with the information set out on this page.
 Fire risk assessment is currently in a transitional period and some linked or quoted references may change as the new regulatory framework develops.
-It is the responsibility of the user to check that the information on those linked sources is valid and up to date.

 The Grenfell Tower Legacy